ModelEarth/community/interns/SCC-EPA-GDEcD-positions.md

 Strong interest in sustainability and economic development

 ### Deliverables
 R code and documentation to model new technologies in USEEIO

+<a href="http://smartcities.gatech.edu/gscc-application" target="blank">Apply for Summer Internship</a>